mpirik/eslint-plugin-mpirik/README.md

 ### mochajs-no-exclusive-tests: `2`
 Prevents [exclusive mochajs tests](https://mochajs.org/#exclusive-tests)

+### no-callback-in-generator: `2`
+Prevents callback usage inside of a generator function

 ### valid-jsdoc
 Pretty much the same as eslint's valid-jsdoc, but performs as expected with `requireReturn`